syntax-tree/esast/readme.md

 esast relates to [ESTree][] in that the first is a superset of the latter.
 Any tool that accepts an ESTree also supports esast.

-esast relates to [JavaScript][], other than that it represents it, in that it has an [ecosystem of utilities][list-of-utilities] for working with compliant syntax trees in JavaScript.
+esast relates to [JavaScript][], other than that it represents it, in that it has an [ecosystem of utilities][list-of-utilities] for working with compliantsyntax trees in JavaScript.
+However,
-However, esast is not limited to JavaScript and can be used in other programming languages.
+esast is not limited to JavaScript and can be used in other programming languages.

 esast relates to the [unified][] project in that esast syntax trees are used